orxfun/orx-parallel/README.md

 let runner = Runner::adaptive_with_pool(MyPool::new());
 let sum = (0..1000)
     .par()
-    .runner(runner) // ← using Adaptive runner with my pool
+    .runner(runner) // ← using adaptive runner with my pool
     .sum();
 ```